alex-netping/DKSF-90/README.md

 Building the firmware
 =====================
 1. If not already installed, install GNU gcc arm toolchain localed at folder /tools/gcc-arm-none-eabi-4_8-2014q3-20140805-win32.exe
-During the installation the path to the bin folder of the toolchain should get added to the Windows system PATH
+At the end of installation at the last page of the UI installer, make sure to click the checkbox "Add environment path" The path to the bin folder of the toolchain then gets added to the Windows system PATH

 2. Change to /src/ folder and run batch file build.bat
+- Building for generator modified boards: build.bat -generator

+- Building for production 220V boards:
+build.bat

 3. The build results in two output files for the flash programmer, both found in /src/bin_output folder dkst910.hex - hex output file